Dream Interpretation Features at Jung

 For Jung the concept of compensation includes another powerful idea: the dream

 is an attempt to counterbalance a hypertrophied conscious psychological tendency.
-Dream interpretation should aim at the uncovering of its compensation's
+Therefore the dream interpretation should aim at the uncovering of its

-feature.
+compensation's feature.
 In a certain clinical situation, as a result of a dream interpretation, Jung had to explain to his patient that she must resign her too rationalist attitude (as a consequence of her

 -> Jung and Artemidorus (paper)